iPhone battery yellow: How to turn off Low Power Mode

 To extend battery life, Apple added this feature with iOS 9 in 2015.
 You'll get a message asking if you want to enter Low Power Mode when your battery drops to 20%.
 You'll get the message again at 10% if you didn't turn it on at 20%.

 It's also possible to turn Low Power Mode on manually at any time.
-You just need to go to your Settings app, scroll down and tap Battery, and then enable Low Power Mode.
+You just need to go to your Settings app, tap Battery, and then enable Low Power Mode.

 Battery Percentage and Low Power Mode options